emSali/42_philosophers/README.md

 ## IDEE

-1. create double linked list of philo struct.
-Each Philo has a fork
+1. change to linked list with two struct forks in between
+2. create elements in while loop